 To complete this treatment, we recommend you wash all clothes, bedsheets, soft toys, brushes and hair accessories belonging to the person with head lice in hot water (temperature over 60 degrees) for around 30 minutes.
 This is to remove any eggs and any nits or lice that may be hidden on the surfaces.

-The four steps you should follow for getting rid of nits and head lice are:
+The five steps you should follow for getting rid of nits and head lice are:

 1. Wash your hair with vinegar